 Every organism’s life and death encompasses and, so to speak, “sums up” a vast range of purposive activities, not only on its own part, but also on the part of many other organisms.
 One might feel, therefore, that the “theory” of the survival of the fittest can explain just about everything.
 Certainly the overall pattern of births and deaths must yield the observed evolutionary outcome!
 Actually, it just is that outcome — it is the pattern we need to explain — which doesn’t yet give us much of a theory.

 This sort of language is all but universal.
 I think it is safe to say that relatively few references to natural selection by biologists fail to assert or imply that we are looking at something like a humanly contrived mechanism with the well-designed power to do things, beginning with the activity of selecting.
-This guiding activity is effected in the sophisticated and almost incomprehensibly well-organized manner necessary to create new forms of the most complex and mysterious entities known to us — living organisms.
+This guiding activity is carried out, almost as if by magic, in the sophisticated and almost incomprehensibly well-organized manner necessary to create new forms of the most complex and mysterious entities known to us — living organisms.

 If what biologists say has any significant bearing on what they mean, then they are telling us, emphatically, that natural selection is an effective, mechanistic agent — an agent of evolutionary change.
 This is a problem.
 Developmental systems theorist Susan Oyama was fingering it when she cautioned,